hoenie-ams/PyDSWS/README.md

 # PyDSWS
 Python: Datastream WebServices API (DSWS)

 Connect to the Thomson Reuters Datastream database via Datastream Web Services (DSWS).
 You need to have a Datastream subscription and a username/password to use this package.
-Please note that this package is under development.
-For the time being it is only possible to retrieve timeseries of a single instrument with a single data field per request.
+Please note that this is not an official/supported package and it is still under development.
+Basic functionality is operational, error handling needs to be done.

 ### Installation
 PyDSWS is written in Python 3.